cavord/cavord-cloner-xx/README.md

 ## Requirements (high level)

-* A bot or account token with the right permissions on both servers (read/manage channels, manage roles, manage emojis, change server settings).
+* Account token with the right permissions on both servers (read/manage channels, manage roles, manage emojis, change server settings).
-* The clone server must allow the bot/account to make the changes.
+* The clone server must allow the account to make the changes.

 > **Important:** Do not use this tool to copy servers you do not own or do not have permission to copy.
 Always respect Discord Terms of Service and the server owner's rights.